Are you thinking about getting some chickens?

-However if you have an excess of eggs, you can always sell or barter them.
+However if you have good egg layers that give you an excess of eggs, you can always sell or barter them.
 They also make great bribes for grumpy neighbors.

 While there is always a market for fresh eggs do not expect to make a fortune from them.
 How much you will be able to charge will depend upon where you are located and how much competition you have.

 Starting up with poultry does not need to cost a small fortune.

 If you are prepared to scavenge a few items or make your own you can cut down on the overheads.